James Joseph Duane: "Don't Talk to the Police" lecture

-A video of Duane's lecture posted on YouTube by Regent University has been viewed over 20 million times by 2025, and has been called a "YouTube sensation" by The Independent.
+A video of Duane's lecture posted on YouTube by Regent University has been viewed over 20 million times as of 2026, and has been called a "YouTube sensation" by The Independent.
 In 2016, Duane clarified that his advice does not extend to routine traffic stops.
 The lecture continues to be popular on YouTube and received support from security expert Bruce Schneier.

 Other work

 Duane has also written about his views that there are bizarre legislative drafting errors in the Virginia Statute on Privileged Marital Communications as well as issues involving the introduction of hearsay evidence at trial (known as "bootstrapping").
 Duane, a member of the advisory board of the Fully Informed Jury Association, has also written in defense of jury nullification.